Welcome to the Church of St Botolph

 We hold a Café Church quarterly and meet in the adjacent Village Hall.

-- Worship continues at home including Holy Communion via Zoom. on August 9, 2020 9:30 am
+- Worship at St Botolph’s or at home including Holy Communion via Zoom on September 27, 2020 9:30 am

-- Worship continues at home including Holy Communion via Zoom. on August 16, 2020 9:30 am
+- Worship at St Botolph’s or at home, including Holy Communion service via Zoom. on October 4, 2020 9:30 am

 - Morning Prayer Service on October 6, 2020 8:30 am